glsjay/aws-es-kibana/README.md

     npm install -g aws-es-proxy-node

+Make sure you have credential profile in ~/.aws/credentials

+    AWS_PROFILE=saml aws-es-proxy-node <cluster-endpoint>
-Set AWS credentials
+Alternatively, you can set AWS credentials

     export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXX
     export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXX
     export AWS_SESSION_TOKEN=XXXXXXXXXXXXXXXXXXX

-Run the proxy (do not include the `http` or `https` from your `cluster-endpoint` or the proxy won't function)

     aws-es-proxy-node <cluster-endpoint>

-Where cluster-endpoint is a hostname (i.e. search-xxxxx.us-west-2.es.amazonaws.com).
+Where cluster-endpoint is a hostname (i.e. search-xxxxx.us-west-2.es.amazonaws.com, do not include the `http` or `https`).

-Alternatively, you can set the _AWS_PROFILE_ environment variable

-    AWS_PROFILE=myprofile aws-es-proxy-node <cluster-endpoint>
+Help get help

---help
+    aws-es-proxy-node --help
     Options:
       -b, --bind-address  the ip address to bind to  [string] [default: "127.0.0.1"] -p, --port          the port to bind to               [number] [default: 9200]